The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 And the only way to do that is by making decisions... ;)

 The decisions you have to make are actually quite simple.

 "Should I include this element in the frame?"

 And then ask yourself why it should be (or not).

 As I was saying before, all the elements in your composition have to be there for a reason.
 Don't leave anything to chance.
 Don't include superfluous elements or elements that don't add something to the story and don't provoke an emotion in the viewer.

-And they should literally be a visual roadmap so the spectator follows your path as they look at the image.
+And they should literally be a visual roadmap so the viewer follows your path as they look at the image.

 Composition is a dense and complete subject that I could write about for hours (and days!), but that's not the point of this article.